lsaez/blog/README.md

 # My blog
 This is a blog about some stuff I do.
-Hop you enjoy it!
+Hope you enjoy it!